Software Engineering Technology

 - There are classes on Easter Monday.
 This is not a College holiday.

-- There are no regularly scheduled classes during Final Exam Week.
+- There are no regularly scheduled classes during Student Success Week, Intercession, or Final Exam Week.

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
 To be considered for an award, complete the General Application available through your Student Portal.
 Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
 Visit the Financial Aid and Student Awards Office on Conestoga's website.